Hey Kids (Start Here)

 “Good,” Geiszler replies.

-Raleigh spends the days in a haze of growing attachment, driving Dr. Gottlieb’s car, watching Mako paint Geiszler’s nails black for old times’ sake, watching Geiszler gently draw Dr. Gottlieb into conversations, drinking games, and late-night classic movies, while Dr. Gottlieb occasionally calms Geiszler down to the point that he can sleep.
-They have a synchronicity he’s only ever seen in pilots, and the longer that he spends with them the more certain he is that they must have drifted and that if it happened only once it must have been a strong one, because Geiszler knows when Dr. Gottlieb’s getting tired, he steals thoughts right out from under him, finishes his sentences and steps in to seamlessly complete half-finished tasks.
-Dr. Gottlieb’s even more attuned to Geiszler, Raleigh thinks, it takes him days to catch the subtleties of all he does for Geiszler because the man is so good at mis- and re-direction.
+Raleigh spends the days in a haze of growing attachment, driving Dr. Gottlieb’s car, watching Mako paint Geiszler’s nails black for old times’ sake, watching Geiszler draw Dr. Gottlieb into conversations, drinking games, and late-night classic movies, while Dr. Gottlieb calms Geiszler down to the point he can sleep.
+They have a synchronicity he’s only ever seen in pilots, and the longer he spends with them, the more certain he is that they must have drifted.
+If it happened only once, it must’ve been a strong one, because Geiszler knows when Dr. Gottlieb’s getting tired, he steals thoughts out from under him, finishes his sentences and steps in to seamlessly complete half-finished tasks.
+Dr. Gottlieb’s even more attuned to Geiszler, Raleigh thinks, it takes him days to catch the subtleties of all he does because the man is so good at mis- and redirection.
 He has to see Geiszler nearly panic and Dr. Gottlieb talk him down before he recognizes a more subtle version of that same exchange play out multiple times per day.
-The more he watches, the more he notices: the way that Dr. Gottlieb will shift his position so that Geiszler is forced to look away from the Wall he so often stares at, the way he will turn conversations and Geiszler’s train of thought away from the PPDC, the way he picks his battles and the times at which he picks them.
+The more he watches, the more he notices: the way Dr. Gottlieb will shift so Geiszler is forced to look away from the Wall, the way he’ll turn conversations and Geiszler’s train of thought away from the PPDC, the way he picks his battles and the times at which he picks them.

-“You know,” Raleigh says, to Dr. Gottlieb, when they are standing on the balcony, watching the sun go down, “sometimes I think I’m more in sync with Mako than she’s in sync with me.”
+“You know,” Raleigh says to Dr. Gottlieb, when they’re standing on the balcony, watching the sun sink, “sometimes I think I’m more in sync with Mako than she’s in sync with me.”

-“Really,” Dr. Gottlieb says, with casual curiosity.
-“How could you ever truly know such a thing to be the case?”
+“Really?”
+Dr. Gottlieb asks with casual curiosity.
+“How could you know such a thing to be the case?”

-“You sound like Geiszler,” Raleigh says, glancing at him quickly and then away.
+“You sound like Geiszler.”
+Raleigh glances at him quickly, then away.

 “I confess I find his anxious obsession with epistemology extremely charming,” Dr. Gottlieb admits.
 “Do not tell him I said that.”

 “The funny thing is,” Raleigh continues, “Yancy used to say the same thing about me.
 That he could read me like an open book and I could read him like an open pamphlet.
-He was overstating it some, but I think he might have been right.”
+He was overstating it some, but I think he might’ve been right.”

-“Interesting,” Dr. Gottlieb replies, looking like a guy with volumes to say, but not saying any of it.
+“Interesting,” Dr. Gottlieb replies like a guy with volumes to say, not saying any of it.

-“You ought to record some of these observations,” Dr. Gottlieb advises him.
+“You ought to record some of these observations,” Dr. Gottlieb advises.

 “Geiszler would be like that, I think,” Raleigh says cautiously.
 “Like Mako, I mean.
 Looking out.”

-“Dr. Geiszler,” the other man says dryly, “cannot even bring himself to kill a wasp, let alone a kaiju.
-He’s also possessed of a mind that would, I’m certain, manage to ruin a perfectly good stereotactic interface.”
+“Dr. Geiszler,” the other man says dryly, “cannot bring himself to kill a wasp, let alone a kaiju.
+He’s also possessed of a mind that would, I’m certain, ruin a perfectly good stereotactic interface.”

 Raleigh looks down at the drink in his hands, more certain than ever that the pair of them have drifted.

 “Yeah,” he says, unable to rein himself in.
-“Drifting with Geiszler.
-I can’t even imagine it.
+“Drifting with Geiszler?
+I can’t imagine it.
 You tried it though.
 In that alley.”

-“We were incompatible,” Dr. Gottlieb says mildly, looking at the distant Wall.
+“We were incompatible,” Dr. Gottlieb says mildly, his eyes on the distant Wall.

 “But imagine if you hadn’t been,” Raleigh replies.
 “What do you think it would have been like?”

-“I’m certain it would have been quite illuminating.
-I’m certain I would have been forced to acknowledge scores of things I had avoided confronting for spans of years.
-I’m certain I would have been nearly incapacitated with doubt and indecision and unpleasant cognitive dissonance for weeks post-drifting, because Newton would have had to make an unconventional modification to his interface that locked us into a tighter neural alignment than had ever been previously achieved.
-I’m certain that I would have been forced to admit that he has always been less quixotic than clairvoyant.
+“I’m certain it would’ve been quite illuminating.
+I’m certain I’d have been forced to acknowledge scores of things I’d avoided for spans of years.
+I’m certain I would have been incapacitated with doubt and indecision and cognitive dissonance for weeks after drifting, because Newton would have had to make an unconventional modification to his interface that locked us into a tighter neural alignment than had ever been previously achieved.
+I’m certain I’d have been forced to admit that he’s always been less quixotic than clairvoyant.
 But you know,” Dr. Gottlieb says, swirling the alcohol and ice in his own glass, “I find that I don’t think about that particular hypothetical much at all.
 There are others that trouble me.”

 “Like what?”
 Raleigh asks.

-“I find myself wondering if things might have been different had I not undercut his drift proposal.
-Had I advocated for it to proceed but with someone else wearing the interface.
+“I find myself wondering if things might have been different had I not undercut his proposal.
+Had I advocated for an experimental Drift to proceed but with someone else wearing the interface.
 I wonder what might have changed had I left Hong Kong with him twenty-four hours earlier.
-I wonder, of course, what happens to a fraction of an hive mind, left behind when a transdimensional portal has been shut, chemically cross-linked, its pieces separated by thousands and thousands of miles, but all of them still alive, still communicating with one another via an unknown mechanism.
+I wonder, of course, what happens to a fraction of a hive mind, left behind, chemically cross-linked, its pieces separated by thousands upon thousands of miles, but all of them still alive, still communicating with one another via an unknown mechanism.
 I find myself wondering about that quite frequently.”

 Dr. Gottlieb tracks a passing seagull with his gaze.